 Demand Expressions (DEx) represent the total audience demand being expressed for a title, within a country, on any platform.
 The audience demand is a weighted, country-specific measure of demand.

-Here is a graphic that provides an example using specific demand data:
+Here is a graphic that provides an example using specific demand data, which demonstrates how Parrot Analytics' television measurement system functions on a global basis:

 All demand expressions, such as social media comments or P2P file downloads, are captured with no panels or extrapolation involved.
 And they are country-specific as they incorporate the country's population and enable comparison of titles within a single market.
 In addition, there is no ceiling to the number of Demand Expressions a title can generate.